Dev925/IslandsX/README.md

 # IslandsX

-A new SkyBlock plugin by Dev925
+IslandsX is a new SkyBlock plugin made by Dev925

 # Setup

-Use the /sb setup to get started!
+The setup is simple.
+Simply do /sbsettup and we will guide you through!